Home » By Course » Main Dishes » Chana Masala (Chickpea Curry)

 This post may contain affiliate links.
 See my disclosure policy.

-The ever popular Indian dish featuring tender garbanzo beans in a rich, fragrant, and deliciously flavorful sauce!ย This authentic Chana Masala recipe is filling enough to serve as a main dish or can be served as part of a larger Indian meal.ย It’s naturally gluten free, vegetarian/vegan, packed with protein, loads of nutrients and is thoroughly delicious!
+The ever popular Indian dish featuring tender garbanzo beans in a rich, fragrant, and deliciously flavorful sauce!
+This authentic Chana Masala recipe is filling enough to serve as a main dish or can be served as part of a larger Indian meal.
+It is so flavorful and satisfying that even devout carnivores won’t miss the meat!
+It’s naturally gluten free, vegetarian/vegan, packed with protein, loads of nutrients and is thoroughly delicious!

 chana masala recipe indian chickpea curry garbanzo bean authentic traditional